canada-ca/Open_First_Whitepaper/en/2_Open_Standards.md

 ##### Application adherence - Vendor lock-in

 Internally, interoperability can be viewed in two dimensions: the horizontal dimension (between two separate applications), which by nature is the dimension at play when two different systems interact; and the vertical dimension, which concerns the components of a single application.
 This is typically the case between the application itself and the underlying infrastructure components (for example, an application may require a specific database that, itself, works only on a particular operating system, without any functionalities coming into play).
 This is where application adherence factors in, falling outside the scope of interoperability but nevertheless sharing a number of fundamental principles with it.

+##### Cloud computing

+Cloud computing consists of providing infrastructure services and application services on demand.
+This is made possible through a high level of virtualization of hardware components by way of service infrastructure software.
+Cloud computing is based on a complex software architecture that simultaneously manages the elasticity of resources (processors, random access memory, storage and networks) and the ability of applications to make optimal use of these resources.

+In terms of interoperability, there is no fundamental difference between a conventional infrastructure and a cloud, other than the complexity of the latter and the need to standardize vertical and horizontal components to a much greater degree.
+In particular, any outsourcing of infrastructure or applications to a public cloud must take into account the private or third-party organization's ability to apply standards that allow for the possibility of changing providers or reinstating a certain number of services, if necessary.
+In this context, the lack of an interoperability framework and open standards accepted by the provider poses a significant risk to the sustainability of the solution.

+With respect to deploying a private cloud, interoperability promotes competition between providers, with respect to both hardware and software, as well as the ability to further develop the infrastructure over time.
+Indeed, the use of standards, through APIs for example, increases independence from the different drivers specific to the hardware components, and makes these infrastructure services independent from the software it deploys.

+The implementation of a cloud is therefore a unique opportunity to standardize these processes and agree on a common framework.
+The use of an interoperability framework and the use of open standards makes it easier and less costly to outsource part of the infrastructure of it to a third-party organization, or to migrate onto Shared Services Canada, in a hybrid solution.

+#### Open source software

+[Open source software](3_Open_Source_Software.md) (OSS) is a way of developing and distributing software.
+The code is often written collaboratively, and it can be downloaded, used and changed by anyone.

+OSS tends to use and help define open standards and publicly available specifications.
+OSS products are, by their nature, publicly available specifications, and the availability of their source code promotes open, democratic debate around their specifications, making them both more robust and interoperable.
+From a design standpoint, interoperability and OSS are clearly separate, as are OSS and open standards.
+From a cultural and historical standpoint, however, there are strong ties between these concepts.
+This can be explained by the "community of values" - due to their open nature, OSS economic models are based less on strategies to lock in the user and more on interoperability to benefit the user.
+The use of open standards is necessary to ensure interoperability between products or systems.

 ### Preferred Open Standards